What is a hardware wallet?

 Cryptocurrency protocols are confirmed by sending signed notes of payment across the internet.
 These messages, referred to as Transactions, are signed using a special algorithm.
 In order to sign the transactions, a unique key is required.
 The hardware wallets hold the keys and help you securely 'sign' the transactions.

-Why is the hardware wallet the safest means of keeping coins secure?
+Why is a hardware wallet the safest means of keeping coins secure?

 Why not use a USB Flash Drive?
 Any software can read and copy the private address and malware can manipulate the receiving address.
 But more importantly, if the USB Flash Drive is lost, then the crypto currencies/ assets are also lost.